fabiovin/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 </gmd:transferOptions>
 ```

-#### Example of an optional definition of a Resource Locator in the dataset metadata linking directly the downloadable dataset (Get Spatial Data Set)
+#### _TO_BE_REVIEW_ Example of an optional definition of a Resource Locator in the dataset metadata linking directly the downloadable dataset (Get Spatial Data Set)

 _Note: this example covers the WFS definition.
-For a WCS/SOS service, use the proper codelist defined before inside the `protocol` element_
+For a WCS/SOS service, use the proper codelist for the `protocol` element_

 ```xml
 <gmd:transferOptions>